garf/laravel-conf/README.md

 This package helps you to store your additional configuration in your own files.

-This is helpfull when you need to edit your configuration by user from GUI. i.e. Website settings.
+This is helpful when you need to edit your configuration by user from GUI. i.e. Website settings.

 Config file will be stored into `storage/app/conf.json`.